 A moderate resistance to neutralization by antibodies elicited by prior infection (4.0 to 6.7-fold) or vaccination (2-fold).

 One person who tested positive for CAL.20C in January of this year had previously been infected with a different SARS-CoV-2 virus, in July 2020.

 L452R mutation in the S protein locates in the receptor binding domain.
-L452R was first detected in Denmark in March 2020, from an epidemics in minks.
+L452R was first detected in minks in Denmark (March 2020).